OUR TEAM

 NIKKI SELBY

-Medic instructor / Long range shooting Ambassador / Veteran outreach
+Long Range Rifle Committee/ Medic instructor / Veteran outreach

 Nikki was born overseas at an Air Force base during one of her father’s overseas tours.
 She then moved to several different cities throughout the US until her dad finally retired in Las Vegas, NV where she spent the rest of her childhood.